 1/2 cup chopped pecans

-A pinch each of all
+A pinch each of allspice and cloves

 Melt the chocolate on the stove, over the lowest heat possible.
 Stir in the brown rice syrup, salt, and vanilla.
 Stir in everything else.
 Form into candy blobs, preferably on parchment or waxed paper.
 Dip hands and utensils into water as needed to keep the mixture from sticking.
 Refrigerate until firm.